Dark Triad at Work

 How can organizations effectively deal with the Dark Triad Traits?

-But is it all bad?
+But wait - is it all bad?

-they can also have certain positive aspects.
+Triad traits are usually associated with negative behaviours, you'd be surprised to know that they can also have certain positive aspects.
 When managed effectively, these

 traits can turn out to be of benefit to both the individual and the